 New cyclists have often asked what all the hubbub is with cycling chamois, and rightfully so.
 They are a complicated feature-filled thing to explain.
 And while every manufacturer tries to explain why their chamois are superior, most riders don’t know that we’ve been working in partnership with an Italian manufacturer for over 25 years on our proprietary chamois development.
 Whereas many other cycling brands go to trade shows and pick out a pre-engineered chamois to simply stitch into their own designs and claim it as theirs.

 In 2011 we started the process of completely updating our chamois lines to engineer and refine some of the best riding chamois in the market.
-This culminated in 2017 with the P.R.O.
-Escape 1:1™ Chamois, featuring our floating top sheet design and delivering unmatched comfort.
+This culminated in 2017 with the PRO Escape 1:1™ Chamois, featuring our floating top sheet design and delivering unmatched comfort.
 It’s featured in our men’s P.R.O.
-Escape Bib Short and Short and will be used in other bibs in the near future.
+Bib Short and and Short.
 We can validate this claim of the most comfortable short through the comments and “missing” bibs and shorts our wear testing program provided us.

 Our network of nearly 500 wear test riders across the globe puts prototypes through hundreds of hours of riding and testing to provide unbiased feedback into product development.
 Refining our products to make them better so you can focus on the ride and forget what you’re wearing.
 The feedback we get directly from these riders guides how we improve, and even at times revert to designs that work the best on the body on the bike.